L.A.M.B.: Products

 L.A.M.B joined with Royal Elastics for the shoe line.
 Stefani then started to widen the footwear line for adults to include boots and stilettos.
 L.A.M.B collaborated with Coty Inc. for the fragrance and with LeSportsac for handbags in 2003.
+The fragrance, "L" was launched in September 2007 at Soho House in New York City.
+Stefani worked with perfumer Harry Fremont to develop the scent.
+Stefani described the fragrance as "it's another thing you can wear and another thing I can be part of creatively.
+I created it for myself -- it's like me shrunk into a box."
 Stefani went on to design a new line of handbags with Shifter and Partners in 2006.
 The bags feature LeSportsac's rip-stop nylon along with a variety of antiqued metal hardware, leather trims and colorful linings.
 Stefani planned to design lingerie as well as make-up products for L.A.M.B.
 L.A.M.B. partnered with Vestal Group on a line of 39 women's watches.

 L.A.M.B. products were relatively expensive, with apparel priced $55 to $1100, handbags priced $80 to $825, and watches priced $125 to $995.

-Fragrance

-Coty Inc. announced a global licensing agreement with Stefani, to develop and market fragrances for L.A.M.B.
-Catherine Walsh, senior vice president, American Fragrances, Coty Prestige, said in a statement - "From the packaging to the bottle design to the distinctive scent itself, we will be working very closely with Stefani to ensure that her signature fragrance captures her rare spirit, style and warmth," Stefani said, "Creating a fragrance is one of the most prestigious things a designer can do."

-The fragrance called "L" was launched in September 2007 at Soho House in New York City.
-Stefani worked with perfumer Harry Fremont to develop the scent.
-Stefani described the fragrance as "it's another thing you can wear and another thing I can be part of creatively.
-I created it for myself -- it's like me shrunk into a box."
-The perfume is a blend of the aromas of hyacinth, white freesia, fresh pear, violet, jasmine, rose, lily, sweet pea, orange blossom, peach, frangipani, heliotrope and musk.